WayGold/cogs-121/milestone1.md

   Siyu Zhou

 ## Project Proposal:
   Hi, we are team "ZZZZ".
+This quarter, we are designing for the people with disabilities.
+Introducing our web-app "<-- TBD -->", a platform for people with disabilities to seek help with daily matters.